Hikari Sales USA fish and reptile foods showing bearded dragon

 Setting up a Bearded Dragon Habitat

-Congratulations!
-You’ve decided to add a bearded dragon to your family.
-We know it can feel a bit daunting to care for a new type of creature.
-At Hikari®, we’re all about the joy, connectivity and wonder that pets can bring to our lives.
-That’s why we’ve been making species specific diets for many decades.
+So you’ve decided to add a bearded dragon to your family!
+We know it can feel a bit daunting to care for a new type of creature, but our experts at Hikari have made a quick and easy guide to get you started.

-Before you rush out and bring your new bearded dragon home, first consider setting up the proper habitat to welcome him (or her!) home.
+Bearded Dragons are beginner friendly and live an average of 10 years, making them the perfect pet for those looking to bond with a reptile.
+Before you rush out and bring your new bearded dragon home, first consider setting up the proper habitat to welcome them properly.

-The enclosure that your new bearded dragon will live in is called a terrarium.
+The enclosure that your bearded dragon will live in is called a terrarium, a glass temperature-controlled container with plants and lighting.
 As land-based creatures, these pets don’t need too much overhead space but you’ll want to select a terrarium that has room for rocks and other perching areas.
 A full-sized adult bearded dragon can grow up to two feet long.
 This means as they grow and mature a larger hangout will likely be required.
 For this reason, we suggest starting off with something larger than you need to start.
+We recommend a size of at least 40 gallons with a sealed lid to make sure they have enough room when fully grown.

 Since bearded dragons are desert dwelling creatures, you’ll want to set up your environment to mimic their natural habitat.
-To replicate the sun and temperatures of the desert, you’ll want to invest in a basking bulb to provide radiant heat and full-spectrum lighting offering a color temperature that mimics sunlight.
-These can deliver both warmth and UVA and UVB radiation to support strong bones and overall health.
+To replicate the sun and temperatures of the desert, you’ll want to invest in a basking UVA/UVB bulb to provide radiant heat and full-spectrum lighting that mimics sunlight.
+These can deliver both warmth and support strong bones and overall health.
+The ideal temperature for the cool side of a bearded dragon habitat is roughly 75-85º Fahrenheit, and 95-100º F on the basking side.
+You will also need to monitor the humidity levels, so is recommend you get a hygrometer.

 Proper substrate is necessary to mimic the natural rocky scrubland these lizards call home.
-Depending on the substrate you chose, a cage carpet may be used to line the bottom of your terrarium to create a solid, safe base.
+Depending on the substrate you chose, a reptile carpet may be used to line the bottom of your terrarium to create a solid, safe base.
 Once you have the substate and carpet, it’s up to you to decide on a theme for your terrarium and the appropriate decorations.
 You will want to avoid using live plants so that your dragon doesn’t attempt to eat them and adding a good basking perch is key.
+Branches, driftwood, or secured large rocks are good starting places for hiding and climbing.

 Now you’re all set to head out to get your bearded dragon.
 Be sure to monitor terrarium conditions several times each day checking temperature and humidity levels in addition to fresh water supply.